 There are also several legislative seats to consider in the Nov.
 6 election:

 - State Senator Janet Nguyen (R-Garden Grove) is running for reelection in the 34th State Senate District.
 We are not fans of Nguyen.
-While she is a fiscal conservative she has inexplicably declared war on our affable First District Supervisor Andrew Do.
-We will be voting for her opponent, Tom Umberg, is a liberal who will vote for higher taxes.
+But she is a fiscal conservative while her opponent, Tom Umberg, is a liberal who will vote for higher taxes.

 - Tom Daly (D-Anaheim) is running again for the 69th Assembly District.
 We have not forgotten Daly’s racist past as the former Mayor of Anaheim.
 I will be voting for Libertarian Autumn Browne, a longtime public school teacher.

 - Tyler Diep, a Westminster City Councilman, is running to replace Travis Allen in the 68th Assembly District.
 He has our vote.

 - Lou Correa is running for reelection in the 46th Congressional District.
 He has our vote.